Team management: Command and Control

 The "command and control” method as an approach to team management is based on the concept of military management.
 It was a commonly used system in the private sector during the 21st century.
 In this method, the team leader instructs their team members to complete a task and if they refuse, they will punish employees until they comply.
 The team leader has absolute authority and utilises an autocratic leadership style.
 There are considerable drawbacks to this team management method.
 First, morale is lowered due to team members being belittled for the slightest mistakes; punishments lead to a lack of confidence resulting in poor performance.
 Second, in modern organisations roles are often specialised, therefore managers will require the expertise of the employee, elevating the value of the employee.
 Implementing this team management method leads to a high rate of employee turnover.
 In addition, in large organisations managers don't have the time to provide instructions to all employees and continuously monitor them; this will impede an organisation's performance as managers are not spending time on their core responsibilities.

 Engage and Create

 Due to the limiting nature of the "command and control” method, managers developed an alternative management strategy known as “engage and create”.
-In this method team members are encouraged to participate in discussions and contribution.
+In this method team members are encouraged to participate in discussions and contribution.This yield better results.
+Engaged employees are inspiring to be around, excellent at their jobs, and essential to the success.
+Engagement and creating share similarities as both involve participation and support.
+When team members are engaged, they are invested in their work and the overall goals of the team.
+Creating, on the other hand, often involves generating new ideas and solutions.
+Together, they form a solid combination for team management.
+Engaged team members are more likely to contribute creatively which can lead to problem solving, productivity, and a positive work environment.
+Ultimately enhancing overall team performance to reach the team's goals.